emmanuelist/sbtc-yield-nexus/README.md

 ## Overview

-sBTC Yield Nexus is a sophisticated DeFi management platform built on Stacks, enabling users to earn yield on sBTC while maintaining custody and transparency.
-The platform combines yield-bearing token mechanics with vault strategies and risk-managed protocol integrations.
+sBTC Yield Nexus is a unified DeFi management platform that empowers users to seamlessly discover, track, and optimize their Bitcoin-based DeFi activities across the Stacks ecosystem.
+Combining a intuitive dashboard with automated yield strategies and real-time alerts, it simplifies sBTC DeFi participation while maximizing returns and minimizing risks.

 ### Frontend Components